lem-project/lem-project.github.io/content/en/usage/common_lisp.md

 ## HyperSpec lookup

+> These commands were added after Lem 2.0.

 Try one of these two commands:

-- `hyperspec-at-point` opens a browser to the HyperSpec page for the Lisp symbol the point is on,
+- `hyperspec-at-point` opens a browser to the HyperSpec page for the Lisp symbol the point is on.
+You can also right-click on a symbol (GUI version).
 - `hyperspec-lookup` lets you choose a symbol (with auto-completion).

-These commands were added after Lem 2.0.
+## Paredit mode

+Paredit helps to handle parentheses balanced in your lisp code.

+Start it with

+    M-x paredit-mode

+It defines keys on:

+- "(" and ")" to keep parentheses balanced
+- a double quote (to insert a double quote)
+- the delete key
+- C-k: "kill" a s-expression
+- C-right: "slurp"
+- C-left: "barf"
+- M-s: "splice"
+- M-r: "raise"
+- M-(: "wrap"

+See also the Pareto third-party mode for a lispy-like editing.